pghvlaans/sbotools/man-md/sbotools.1.md

 Build number increments will be ignored if **BUILD_IGNORE** is set to **TRUE**.

+Using [sboconfig(1)](sboconfig.1.md) without flags enters an interactive settings menu.
+Each option is explained and no changes are made without verification.
+Using flags is faster, but new users may find this a helpful resource.

 ## BUGS

 None known.
 If found, Issues and Pull Requests to